-More people choose to buy an electric fireplace because of the benefits it offers to different types of rooms in the home.
-Although a fireplace insert is energy-efficient and functional, you may want to add a fireplace enclosure to make it look like a built-in feature that came with your home to boost it’s visual appeal and functionality.
-If you’re new to the process, it’s important to follow a step by step guide to ensure you can create a beautiful feature that looks like a professional built it.
+More people choose to buy an electric fireplace because of its benefits.
+Although a fireplace insert is energy-efficient and functional, you may want to add a fireplace enclosure.
+This will make it look like a built-in feature that came with your home.
+Following a step-by-step guide is important to ensure you create a beautiful feature that looks like a professional built it.

 In this post, you will learn:

 - How to Build an Electric Fireplace Enclosure

 - Benefits of Building the Fireplace Enclosure Yourself

 - How to Decorate an Electric Fireplace Enclosure

 What is a Fireplace Enclosure?